bmagalhaes/ECO395M-HW2/HW2.md

 facing the same set of patients, we used a bootstrap to randomly split the original dataset in a training dataset containing 80% of the observations and a testing a dataset containing 20% of the observations, repeating the proccess 100 times.
-In each repetition, we fitted both models using the train dataset, and compared each model's predictions when all radiologists, in a hypothetical scenario, analyze the entire test dataset.
+In each repetition, we estimated both models using the train dataset, and compared each model's predictions when all radiologists, in a hypothetical scenario, analyze the entire test dataset.